 You had to go back to November 19th to find the last time the Mavericks had actually lost a game.
-The day after the defeat against the, the had a film session and a lengthy practice to go over their mistakes and look ahead to the Portland Trailblazers.
+The day after the defeat against the Milwaukee Bucks, the Dallas Mavericks had a film session and a lengthy practice to go over their mistakes and look ahead to the Portland Trailblazers.
 They worked on their screen and roll defense and keeping the intensity up on their zone defense.
 Overall, just getting back to the basics and getting back to doing things that got them on their winning streak.
 "We had some very good defensive possessions, but we didn't have enough of them in a row last night at key times," Carlisle said to the media after practice.
 "Again, we're working at being able to sustain good play at the defensive end and be able to do the same thing offensively."

 The growing concern is the Mavericks inability to sustain 20-point leads and put them in situations to win a game at the very end.
 "The NBA game is 48 minutes, which is a long time," said Carlisle.
 "Each play is part of the process, and you've got to work the game possession by possession regardless of the score.
 And, I think that's where our mentality has to be.
 When teams get big leads in this league, other teams fight back."

 "There were some things leading up to the Milwaukee game that we knew we needed to get cleaned up," said Carlisle.
 "That's why today becomes even more important."
 After the hard-fought victory in Utah, you could start to see the slip in the Mavericks when it came to defense.
 Over the first part of the home-stand, the Mavericks had allowed their opposition to shoot 46% from the field and 47% from beyond the arc.
 Their season averages are forcing teams into 43% shooting and 37% from beyond the arc.